bgombarova/Enterprise-Commerce-Analytics-Platform-SQL-ETL-BI/README.md

 <div style="border:1px solid #d9d9d9; border-radius:6px; padding:16px; background:#fafafa;">

 ### 1) Prioritize Retention to Stabilize Order Volume
-With revenue declines driven by reduced order activity and minimal new-customer inflow, leadership should focus on protecting and reactivating the returning-customer base.
-Improving repeat purchase frequency is the fastest lever to stabilize topline performance in the near term.
+Revenue declines after 2023 are driven primarily by falling order volume rather than pricing or AOV erosion, while returning customers contribute the majority of total revenue across all years.
+Leadership should focus on reactivating and protecting the existing customer base, as improving repeat purchase frequency is the fastest and lowest-risk lever to stabilize topline performance in the near term.

 ---

 ### 2) Rebuild New-Customer Acquisition in a Controlled Manner
-Near-zero net-new customer growth since 2023 increases long-term revenue risk.
-Targeted acquisition efforts should be reintroduced selectively to restore a sustainable inflow without over-reliance on discount-led growth.
+Near-zero net-new customer inflow since 2023 increases long-term revenue sustainability risk and places excessive reliance on a mature returning-customer base.
+Selective, targeted acquisition efforts should be reintroduced to rebuild the customer pipeline while avoiding aggressive, discount-driven growth that could undermine margin quality.

 ---

 ### 3) Reduce Revenue Dependence on a Narrow Product Portfolio
-Electronics and a small number of categories account for the majority of revenue, amplifying downside risk during demand slowdowns.
-Expanding cross-category purchasing and strengthening adjacent product lines can improve portfolio resilience.
+Electronics and a small set of product categories account for a disproportionately large share of total revenue, increasing exposure to demand shocks within those segments.
+Encouraging cross-category purchasing and strengthening adjacent product lines can reduce concentration risk and improve revenue resilience during periods of market volatility.

 ---

 ### 4) Shift Growth Focus from AOV to Purchase Frequency
-With AOV remaining stable, future growth will depend more on increasing transaction frequency rather than basket size.
-Engagement and reactivation strategies should prioritize frequency over pricing or discount expansion.
+Average Order Value remains broadly stable across the analysis period, indicating that recent performance pressure is not driven by pricing weakness.
+Future growth efforts should therefore prioritize increasing purchase frequency through engagement, lifecycle marketing, and reactivation strategies rather than relying on basket expansion or additional discounting.

 </td></tr>
 </table>